-If your pruning shears have gotten dull, or if you just want to keep them working as effectively as possible, follow these steps to learn how to sharpen pruning shears!
+If your hedge clippers or pruning shears have gotten dull, or if you just want to keep them working as effectively as possible, follow these steps to learn how to sharpen your gardening hand tools!

-If you want to see the cleaning process first, you can check that out here: How to Clean Pruning Shears.
+If you want to see the cleaning process first, before we get into how to sharpen garden tools, you can check that out here: How to Clean Pruning Shears.

 How to Sharpen Pruning Shears

 To start out you’ll need a basic sharpening file.
 There’s a file called a “flat bastard” (no idea why) which is just a really simple, rectangular file that works really well for little jobs like this.
 You can also find tiny files that are made especially for little garden tools, but they really aren’t necessary.
 If you already have a basic file, use that.

 Find the bevelled edge on your blade and rest your file against it so that it’s sitting level and flush with the angle of the bevel.

 Make short strokes with the files moving out and away from the blade.

 Work your way from the bottom of the blade all the way up to the point, making these short strokes all the way along.
 You’ll be able to see where you’ve sharpened because the bevelled part of the blade will be much shinier and cleaner looking where you’ve used your file.

 Finishing Up: Final Tips for the Sharpest Hedge Clippers